Yemigunju/An-Employee-Management-System---Project/README.md

 - **58 employees were recorded as absent** in the attendance dataset.
 - **53 employees had attendance records for January 2026**.
-- These insights can help management monitor **attendance behavior and identify possible absenteeism patterns**.
+- These insights help management monitor **attendance behavior and identify possible absenteeism patterns**.

 ---